ArianB2/shqip/README.md

-# Shqip — Albanian Language Learning App
+# Shqip: Albanian Language Learning App

 A full-stack language learning app for Albanian (Gheg & Tosk dialects), built on AWS with Python FastAPI, React, and Docker.